C# an Object-Oriented Programming

 - After which the server will do step 1 again.

 In order to make servers wait, a semaphore is used.

 There is only one waiting area in the simulation.
 The waiting area keeps track of customers that are waiting to be served.
 The waiting area is responsible for returning the next customer to be served.
 The basis for returning the next customer is done by getting the customer with the shortest number of burritos to be served.

-The waiting area’s list of customer is protected by a semaphore because many customers will attempt to add themselves to the list at the same time.
+The waiting area’s list of customers is protected by a semaphore because many customers will attempt to add themselves to the list at the same time.

 There are no human-computer interaction, external and/or internal interfaces.

 This test will check if the job assigned to a customer and server are done appropriately using the right resources.
 Only 1 customer is created to make observation easier.

 The above test shows that no deadlock is happening and the program ended gracefully.
 Meaning to say the resource is shared appropriately.
 The customer used the right resources (waiting area, outside area, and cashier).
 The server did its job where it provided burritos and only one server is working at a time because there’s only 1 customer to serve (other servers are waiting).

 This test will check if the servers are serving customers in parallel.